JulianCRA/automata/README.md

-# automata
+#automata

-Basic automata representations in JS using p5
+This is a basic representation of several automata algorithms using the p5js library.